 21. Wentworth Ring

-For those wanting a charming and delicate ring, there’s not a more perfect choice than the floral halo Wentworth ring.
-Handcrafted in platinum circa 1900, this French Edwardian era ring features a total diamond weight of 1.10 carats while color and clarity grades vary in the H-I and VS2-VS1 ranges respectively.
+For those wanting a charming and delicate ring, there’s no more perfect choice than the floral halo Wentworth ring.
+Handcrafted in platinum circa 1900, this French Edwardian-era ring features a total diamond weight of 1.10 carats while color and clarity grades vary in the H-I and VS2-VS1 ranges respectively.
 The dainty shank is unadorned, allowing for the delicate charm of this ring to be unopposed.

 22. Trieste Ring

 If you’re looking for a bold ring with dazzling embellishments, then the Trieste is definitely one to keep in mind.
 Handcrafted in platinum circa 1920, this Art Deco piece features a wide rounded design akin to a stretched dome.

 The center stone is a stunning old mine-cut diamond weighing approximately 1.38 carats, while all other visible parts of the ring are embellished in one way or another.
 There are diamond-set ribbons that extend diagonally and cross at the shoulders as well as various openwork designs, fine milgrain, and hand engravings.

 There are only four classified precious gemstones in the world — diamond, ruby, sapphire, and emerald.
 What can be better than having one of these unique stones in an engagement ring?
 The answer is having two.
 Meet the Sulham ring, a master class in beauty and elegance.

 The antique 1.30-carat cushion-cut center diamond is at the center of this mesmerizing ring, while a prominent square-shaped bezel surrounds the diamond with emeralds.
 Additionally, three smaller diamonds are set on each shoulder, balancing the overall design.
 The dazzling array of emeralds is all this ring needs to stand out, so the platinum band was kept minimal and sleek.

 24. Volos Ring